-- 5.2.1 Subject to the limitations for Event Testing set out in Article 5.3, the FEI shall have In-Competition and Out-of-Competition Testing authority over all Athletes specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules"). - 5.2.2 The FEI may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.25
+- 5.2.1 Subject to the limitations for Event Testing set out in Article 5.3, the FIVB shall have In-Competition and Out-of-Competition Testing authority over all of the Athletes specified in the Introduction to these Anti-Doping Rules (under the heading "Scope"). - 5.2.2 The FIVB may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.25 - 5.2.3 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the Code. - 5.2.4 If the FIVB delegates or contracts any part of Testing except for Testing during an Event Period, for which Article 5.3.2 below applies to a National Anti-Doping Organization (directly or through a National Federation), that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization's expense.
+If additional Samples are collected or additional types of analysis are performed, the FIVB shall be notified at least twenty-four hours in advance of each additional Sample collection or additional type of analysis.